cs10/su25/syllabus.md

 **All deadlines are at 11:59PM.**

-* **Project Parties**: These will serve as specialized OH wherein you'll be able to work with your peers <b>(within the limits of our collaboration policies)</b> and seek assistance from course-staff on whatever project is currently assigned.
-We strongly encourage you to attend project parties as they will help you finish your assignments on time.
-Project Parties will typically take place during scheduled Lab Times or special Office Hours.
-Dates and locations will be listed on the daily schedule and announced in the weekly blast.
+**Project Parties**: These are specialized office hours where you can collaborate with your peers (within the limits of our policies) and get help from course staff on projects.
+We strongly encourage you to attend, as Project Parties are a great way to stay on track and complete your assignments on time.

+Project Parties will typically be held every Monday from 6–8 PM and Friday from 10 AM–12 PM, unless otherwise noted.
+Dates and locations will be posted on the daily schedule and announced in the weekly blast.

 ## Exams